Learn How To Create A Fantastic Game Setting

 Other games that use text to great effect include Sword & Sorcery and Fallout.
 Without any real hardware required to run those games, players could use their own creative flair to imagine the most fantastic game settings in the universe.

 Social gaming is all about immersion.
 The ideal setting needs to be created, with a careful balance between text and visuals, to reel in players and keep them entertained at all times.
 The combined effect of text and visuals must grab the player’s attention from the moment they register, and keep them coming back for more, day after day.

 Several different types of text occur in a game, ranging from standard literary texts to technical texts.
 The latter refers to things like updates on interface elements, news and in-game manuals.
-In Pirates: Tides of Fortune, you would be better served with ‘Argh!
-Step aboard me ol’ galley and rain fire on …’ than the simple ‘Welcome to Pirates: Tides of Fortune.’
+In a pirate game, for example, you would be better served with ‘Argh!
+Step aboard me ol’ galley and rain fire on …’ than the simple ‘Welcome aboard!’.
 The diction used must suit the theme and flavor of the game to create the ultimate immersive experience.

 This goes to the very core of setting the scene, blurring the lines between fact and fantasy effectively and creating an unforgettable experience.
 No stone should be left unturned when it comes to the setting.
 This applies to technical support, e-mails, forum posts and social networks, too.

 Players expect all aspects of the game to be true to the game’s very essence.
-One slip-up is all it takes to shatter expectations and jerk a player out of the state of flow, and that's why the game developers at Plarium live, eat and sleep the games they create.
+One slip-up is all it takes to shatter expectations and jerk a player out of the state of flow, and that's why game developers eat and sleep the games they create.

 These types of texts keep things lively by engaging players on multiple fronts.
 The idea is to create a setting that transcends the boundaries of the game and appeals to players in other aspects of their daily lives.
 It all comes back to the concept of flow – the sum total of all the components of the game must create a more meaningful, rewarding and immersive experience for the players.